Kiganpatel/Light-Switch-Pull-Chain-Web-Demo/README.md

 # Light-Switch-Pull-Chain-Web-Demo
 A satisfying little demo where you pull a braided rope to toggle a hanging Edison bulb, with real rope physics and a swingable pendulum.

+## Usage

+Just open `lightbulb.html` or this [site](https://kiganpatel.github.io/Light-Switch-Pull-Chain-Web-Demo/) in a browser.
+That's it.

 ## What's In It

 - Verlet rope physics on the pull cord